Close

 • Effective management of pet allergies involves a combination of veterinary guidance, creating distinct pet spaces, and maintaining cleanliness to minimize allergen exposure.

-Can dogs be allergic to cats?
-Surprisingly, yes.
-Just like humans, some dogs can have allergic reactions to proteins found in cat dander, saliva, or urine.
-If your dog starts sneezing, scratching, or experiencing watery eyes after you bring a cat into your home, it could be more than just an adjustment period—it might be an allergy.
-Breeds with sensitive skin or respiratory systems, like Bulldogs or Shih Tzus, may be more prone, but allergies can affect any dog regardless of breed.
+If your dog starts sneezing, scratching, or experiencing watery eyes after you bring a cat into your home, it could be more than just an adjustment period.
+Some dogs can have allergic reactions to proteins found in cat dander, saliva, or urine.
+Breeds with sensitive skin or respiratory systems may be more prone, but allergies can affect any dog.

-The good news is that dogs and cats can still live happily together with the proper care.
-PetHealthMD offers expert guidance to help you understand your options so you can make informed decisions with your vet and keep both of your pets comfortable in a shared home.
+The good news is that dogs and cats can still live comfortably together with the proper care.
+PetHealthMD offers expert guidance to help you understand your options so you can make informed decisions with your vet and keep both pets comfortable in a shared home.

 If your dog gets itchy, sneezy, or seems uncomfortable around your cat, they might be reacting to natural proteins that cats produce.
 These proteins can spread throughout your home, even if your cat looks squeaky clean.